Utkarsha666/climate-and-gender-ai/Readme.md

 # Objectives
 - Policy Effectiveness: Evaluate the effectiveness of policies aimed at mitigating climate change and promoting gender equality.

-- Climate-Resilient Infrastructure Development: Based on the trends of the features, infrastructure improvements (e.g., flood-resistant housing, drought-resistant agriculture) could focus on reducing the disproportionate burden on women by improving access to critical resources.
+- Climate-Resilient Infrastructure Development: Based on the trends of the features, infrastructure improvements (e.g., flood-resistant housing, drought-resistant agriculture) could focus on reducing the disproportionate burden by improving access to critical resources.

-- Resource Allocation and Disaster Relief: Understanding the local climate dynamics (temperature, precipitation, wind) helps allocate resources to vulnerable populations, with specific attention to the needs of women and marginalized communities (e.g., ensuring gender-sensitive distribution of aid post-disaster).
+- Resource Allocation and Disaster Relief: Understanding the local climate dynamics (temperature, precipitation, wind) helps allocate resources to vulnerable populations, with specific attention to the needs of marginalized communities (e.g. distribution of aid post-disaster).

 - Risk Assessment and Early Warning Systems: These climate features can be used to develop predictive models that highlight areas at higher risk for disasters such as floods, droughts, and heatwaves.
-Policy measures can be directed to these regions to ensure gender-sensitive disaster preparedness plans.
+Policy measures can be directed to these regions to ensure disaster preparedness plans.

 # Screenshot